 Alternatives to Santander Bank

-If it’s the sense of community, then another community bank or a credit union might be a better fit for you.
+If it’s the sense of community, another community bank or a credit union might be a better fit for you.

 You might also want to consider an online bank, making physical branch locations irrelevant.